 - for one purchase only

 - for a specific medication or group of medicines only

 - for products that the voucher as such does not cover (such as medicines for compassionate use licensed for use by a specific patient)

 If you need medication which is not covered by the voucher, include with your application the patient instruction sheet or a statement by a doctor, specialist or other healthcare professional indicating that you need the medication in question.

 If you need social assistance or a pharmacy voucher urgently, contact a Kela service point or call Kela at 020 634 2550.
-Any applications judged urgent are processed within two working days.
-If an urgent need arises outside Kela's opening hours, please contact your municipality's emergency social services.
+Any applications judged urgent are processed on the same or following working day.
 In urgent cases, the voucher is transmitted to the pharmacy immediately.
+If an urgent need arises outside Kela's opening hours, please contact the emergency social services of your wellbeing services county.